 The Employment Equality Acts 1998 and 2004

-1.1 The case concerns a claim by Mr. Paul Cunningham that BMS Sales Ltd., Dublin directly discriminated against him on the age ground in terms of section 6(2)(f) of the Employment Equality Acts 1998 and 2004 contrary to sections 8 of the Acts.
+1.1 The case concerns a claim by Mr. James Deeney that Francis Brophy & Company, Chartered Accountants directly and indirectly discriminated against him on the age grounds in terms of section 6(2)(f) of the Employment Equality Acts 1998 and 2004 contrary to sections 8 and 31 of the Acts.

-2.2 The complainant referred a complaint under the Employment Equality Acts 1998 and 2004 to the Director of Equality Investigations on 18 January 2005.
-On 16 March 2006, in accordance with her powers under section 75 of that Act, the Director delegated the case to Mary Rogerson, an Equality Officer, for investigation, hearing and decision and for the exercise of other relevant functions of the Director under Part VII of the Act.
-A submission was received from the complainant on 8 May 2006 and from the respondent on 16 June 2006.
-A joint hearing of the claim was held on 11 January 2007 having previously been adjourned.
+2.2 The complainant referred a complaint under the Employment Equality Act 1998 to the Director of Equality Investigations on 16 November 2004.
+On 21 February 2006, in accordance with her powers under section 75 of that Act, the Director delegated the case to Mary Rogerson, an Equality Officer, for investigation, hearing and decision and for the exercise of other relevant functions of the Director under Part VII of the Act.
+A submission was received from the complainant on 6 March 2006 and from the respondent on 24 April 2006.
+A joint hearing of the claim was held on 8 June 2006.

 4. SUMMARY OF THE RESPONDENT'S SUBMISSION

 4.1 The respondent submits that the reason that it specified school leaver or graduate is because these are the two main entry routes to the accountancy profession and he was actually stating that he was considering as wide a range as possible rather than a narrow group e.g. if he specified graduates only or school leavers only.
 The reason for the distinction in categories is because the length of the training period differs depending on which level one enters the profession at.
 All of the Irish Accountancy bodies have different training and education requirements for school leavers and graduates so it was important to state that he would take candidates from any route and not limit selection to one category.